Your Attorney For Insurance Disputes

-Insurance companies owe a duty of good faith and fair dealing to the persons they insure.
-A common claim is when you have insured a piece of property that becomes damaged.
-Was there an improper investigation?
+Insurance companies owe good faith and fair dealing to anyone that they insure.
+One of the more common claims that our attorneys in Memphis, TN is that of damaged property.
+When property becomes damaged, creating questions begin to be raised, questions like: Was there an improper investigation?
 Was there an appropriate valuation of the damaged property?
 Was there a refusal to review a claim?

 Third party situations often also exist.
-These arise in liability situations such as auto insurance claims.
-The carrier has a duty to defend a claim and a duty to indemnify.
-Bad faith can occur in either situation.
+These situations arise in liability situations such as auto insurance claims.
+The carrier has a duty to defend a claim and a duty to compensate them for fair loss.
+Bad faith can also occur in either situation.

-If you believe an insurance company has dealt with you in bad faith, The Porter Law Firm, PLLC will review your dealings with the insurance company.
+If you believe an insurance company has dealt with you in bad faith, The Porter Law Firm, PLLC and our attorneys in Memphis, TN will review your dealings with the insurance company.
 If the conduct of the insurance company was particularly egregious, you may have a claim for bad faith.

 Do you need to resolve a dispute with your insurance company?
 Disagreements can arise from time to time about an amount due on a bill, the amount paid on a claim, or even the non-payment of claims.